simonvincenthk/simonvincenthk.github.io/_posts/2021-12-29-Midterm Progress Report.md

 ### 2.4 Discussing the Results <a class="anchor" id="#section_2_4"></a>

 There are several points of evaluation and discussion for the results:
-Whether the machine learning control application can reliably reach the indoor temperature setpoint while minimizing the use of grid power.
+* Whether the machine learning control application can reliably reach the indoor temperature setpoint while minimizing the use of grid power.
-Whether there is a notable decrease in energy consumption with automation of windows and blinds and a machine learning control application.
+* Whether there is a notable decrease in energy consumption with automation of windows and blinds and a machine learning control application.
-Whether the automation and machine learning approach studied in this report is more broadly applicable, beyond passive solar homes, and sustainable residential architecture.
+* Whether the automation and machine learning approach studied in this report is more broadly applicable, beyond passive solar homes, and sustainable residential architecture.
-Whether there are recommendations for continued improvement.
+* Whether there are recommendations for continued improvement.

-Bhiladvala [^bhiladvala-21] particularly encourages study and discussion of the automation and machine learning approach in multiple settings in addition to an explicit statement about the benefits it provides.
+Bhiladvala [^bhiladvala-21] particularly encourages study and discussion of the automation and machine learning approach in multiple settings, in addition to an explicit statement about the benefits it provides.
 His motivation in providing this advice is that the final article provides a definitive and useful conclusion.

 The discussion and results position of the project has not been addressed at this time.